mmahoney09110/OpenAI-Proxy-Server/README.md

 ## Why This Exists

-Embedding your OpenAI API key in a client-side application (like a game overlay) poses a security risk.
+Embedding your OpenAI API key in a client-side application poses a security risk.
 This proxy server lets your client send requests without ever exposing your key.

 ---